James Hillier can be seen as series regular Equerry across two series of The Crown for Netflix.

 Soon after graduating, James appeared in the prestigious BBC productions of Great Expectations and All The King's Men, both directed by Julian Jarrold.
 Other notable screen credits include the leading role of Spence in Long Time Dead for Working Title Films, and as a series regular on the TV series Lucy Sullivan is Getting Married, Serious and Organised and Holby Blue.

-James theatre work includes 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange, the British Premier of Tennessee Williams Something Cloudy Something Clear and Blue Surge for which he was nominated for the Best Male Performer Award at the 2011 'Offies'.
+In theatre his work includes 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange, the British Premier of Tennessee Williams Something Cloudy Something Clear and Blue Surge for which he was nominated for the Best Male Performer Award at the 2011 'Offies'.

 James is artistic director of theatre company Defibrillator.
-He recently directed Hard Feelings at the Finborough Theatre and then went on to perform in Venice Preserv'd a site-specific piece produced by the Spectator's Guild.
+He directed Hard Feelings at the Finborough Theatre and then went on to perform in Venice Preserv'd a site-specific piece produced by the Spectator's Guild.
+His latest directorial work with the company is the world premiere of Mike Barlett’s Not Talking at the Arcola Theatre.About Sainou

 Sainou means talent and that’s what we’re all about.